nodejs/loaders/doc/design/proposal-synchronous-hooks.md

 1. The names `addHooks` and `removeHooks` take inspiration from pirates.
 Can be changed to other better names.
 2. An alternative design to remove the hooks could be `addHooks(...).unhook()`, in this case `addHooks()` returns an object that could have other methods.
    1. This may allow third-party hooks to query itself and avoid double-registering.
 Though this functionality is probably out of scope of the MVP.
+3. Another alternative design would be like what pirates offer: `const revert = addHooks(..); revert();`.
-3. It seems useful to allow the results returned by the hooks to be partial i.e. hooks don't have to clone the result returned by the next (default) hook to override it, instead they only need to return an object with properties that they wish to override.
+4. It seems useful to allow the results returned by the hooks to be partial i.e. hooks don't have to clone the result returned by the next (default) hook to override it, instead they only need to return an object with properties that they wish to override.
 This can save the overhead of excessive clones.
-4. It seems `shortCircuit` is not really necessary if hooks can just choose to not call the next hook?
+5. It seems `shortCircuit` is not really necessary if hooks can just choose to not call the next hook?

 ## Hooks